If you're ready to file and pay your Delaware Franchise Tax now, please visit our online Franchise Tax payment form.

 You can also email or fax (302-645-1280) us your LLC/LP Franchise Tax worksheet or your corporation Franchise Tax worksheet.
 If you would like to make your payment by phone, call us at 800-345-2677, Ext.
 6904.Pay Your Delaware Franchise Tax Now

 Yes.
 Corporations must complete an annual report along with their Franchise Tax payment.
-This report must list the company's physical address (not a P.O. box and not your Registered Agent's address); the name and physical address of at least one director; and, if there are any officers, the name, title and physical address of one of the officers.
+This report must list the company's physical address (not a P.O. box and not your Registered Agent's address); the name and physical address of al directors; and, if there are any officers, the name, title and physical address of one of the officers.

 If the tax is being calculated with the assumed par value capital method, the gross assets and issued shares are also to be listed.
 If you decide to pay your Delaware Franchise Tax for a corporation with us over the phone, the annual report would need to be separately submitted to us by email, fax or mail.